PiratesOnlineClassic/pirates-online-classic/README.md

 ### Develop

 Develop is a branch that is used for development purposes, namely it's purpose is for experimental changes and new features, which then get branched off to the QA branch for internal testing.
-Most temporary develompental branches should be based off this branch.
+Most temporary developmental branches should be based off this branch.

 ### QA